Introduction to Aviation

 Diana LünseHead of Training

-The international air transport system is characterised by a complex interaction of various actors involved (e.g. airport, airline, air traffic control) and their specific technologies and operating procedures.
-Every aspect of aviation is defined and controlled by a comprehensive set of rules.
-Especially for someone new to the topic, understanding these complex procedures and rules can be very challenging.
+International air transport is characterised by a complex interaction between many participants (including airports, airlines and air traffic control), their specific technologies and operating procedures.
+All areas of aviation are defined and controlled by a comprehensive set of regulations.
+This often presents considerable hurdles for new entrants in terms of understanding and comprehending the work processes and the corresponding regulations.

-This 3-day course aims to provide an introduction to aviation and an in-depth overview of correlations between air operations and technical matters in selected areas of responsibility of the various stakeholders.
+The four-day course provides basic knowledge of aviation and a comprehensive overview of flight operations and technical contexts in selected areas of responsibility of the various air transport partners.

-During the course, the participants will be introduced to the national and international legal framework which are of great importance for all participating actors.
-Then, the functions and tasks of the different key-players (airport, airline, air traffic control) and their interaction with each other are discussed in detail.
-In addition, the basic procedures of flight operations are presented and explained from the point of view of all organisations involved.
+During the course, participants are introduced to the national and international legal framework that is of great importance to air transport partners.
+This is followed by a detailed examination of the functions and tasks of the aviation partners (airport companies, airlines and air traffic control) and their interaction with each other.
+In addition, the basic procedures for conducting flight operations are presented and explained from the perspective of all organizations involved.

-The course focuses on the structure of the various organisations as well as their daily operations and interfaces between them.
-With the help of the participants’ input, the trainer and guest lecturers will develop aviation characteristics: What are the challenges of landside and airside flight operations at the airport?
-Who are the key-players?
+The focus here is on the structure of the various organisations as well as their daily operations and interfaces with each other.
+Together with the participants, course leaders and guest speakers work out the characteristics of air traffic: What are the challenges of landside and airside flight operations at the airport?
+Who are the main players involved?
 What does a day in the cockpit look like and how is it prepared?
-What are the operating procedures and technologies used in a flight?
+What are the operating procedures and technologies used during a flight?
 How do airlines interact with each other?
 How does air traffic control ensure safety at the airport and in the air?
-Which different systems are available?
+What different systems are available for this purpose?

-These and many other questions will be solved and explained during the course with the help of practical examples, discussions and simulations (e.g. Airbus A320), giving the participants a comprehensive insight into all aspects of international aviation and the associated procedures.
+These and many other questions will be answered and explained during the course with the help of practical examples and discussions, so that by the end of the course, participants will have gained a comprehensive insight into all aspects of international air traffic and the associated procedures.

 Course Details